 “Underwriter”: An underwriter in a long term disability claim is an individual or a company responsible for evaluating and assessing the risks associated with insuring an individual’s disability.
 In a long term disability insurance policy, the underwriter is responsible for setting the terms and conditions of the policy, including the benefit amount, the elimination period, and any exclusions or limitations.
 The underwriter also determines the premium rate for the policy based on the individual’s age, occupation, medical history, and other risk factors.

 “Vocational Expert”: A Vocational Expert (VE) in a long term disability claim is a professional who evaluates an individual’s work-related abilities and limitations in the context of their disabling medical condition.
-The VE provides an opinion as to whether the individual can return to their own occupation or any other occupation, and if so, what type of job is suitable given their medical condition.
+The VE provides an opinion on whether the individual can return to their occupation or any other occupation, and if so, what type of job is suitable given their medical condition.

-“Vocational Review”: A vocational review in a long term disability claim is an evaluation of an individual’s vocational skills, work history, and employment opportunities in the context of their medical condition.
-The purpose of a vocational review is to determine whether the individual is able to perform their own occupation or any other occupation, given their medical condition and any resulting limitations or restrictions.
+“Vocational Review”: A vocational review in a long term disability claim evaluates an individual’s vocational skills, work history, and employment opportunities in the context of their medical condition.
+A vocational review aims to determine whether the individual can perform their occupation or any other occupation, given their medical condition and any resulting limitations or restrictions.

-“Voluntary Plan” or “Employee-Paid Plan”: A voluntary plan in a long term disability (LTD) plan is a type of group LTD insurance plan that is offered by an employer, but is entirely funded by employees through payroll deductions.
-Voluntary plans allow employees to purchase LTD coverage at a group rate, which is typically less expensive than purchasing individual coverage on their own.
+“Voluntary Plan” or “Employee-Paid Plan”: A voluntary plan in a long term disability (LTD) plan is a type of group LTD insurance plan that is offered by an employer but is entirely funded by employees through payroll deductions.
+Voluntary plans allow employees to purchase LTD coverage at a group rate, typically less expensive than purchasing individual coverage.

-“Waiting Period”: A waiting period, also known as an elimination period, in a long term disability claim refers to the period of time that an insured person must wait after becoming disabled before they become eligible to receive benefits under their policy.
+“Waiting Period”: A waiting period, also known as an elimination period, in a long term disability claim, refers to the period an insured person must wait after becoming disabled before they become eligible to receive benefits under their policy.
 The waiting period is a common feature of most long term disability insurance policies and is typically expressed in terms of a specific number of days, such as 30, 60, or 90 days.